Helpful resources for employers facing the challenges associated with the COVID-19 pandemic.

 How to Properly Pay Employees Who Must Miss Work Due to COVID-19

 The Families First Coronavirus Response Act (FFCRA), is new legislation designed to help employees who must miss work due to the COVID-19 outbreak and provide tax breaks to employers for providing paid leave.
 The law became effective April 1, 2020.
+While the requirement for employers to provide leave expired December 31, 2020, the tax credits are still available for employers who choose to voluntarily offer qualifying paid leave.

 The Department of Labor has provided a notification poster for employers.
 Please make sure this is posted or provided to employees.